julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, June 14, 2025.
+Sunday, June 15, 2025.
 Quote of the day:

-> "Keep your fears to yourself, but share your courage with others." - Robert Louis Stevenson
+> "And if you don't believe the sun will rise, stand alone and greet the coming night in the last remaining light." - Chris Cornell